roikonen/scalablemodeling/README.md

 ### Business/Domain Logic

-Returning to the business logic: it can be implemented in two main places using three types of functions:
+Returning to the business logic: it can be implemented by using three types of functions:
 **Command Handlers**, **Event Handlers** & **Gatekeepers**.
 All other parts of the system primarily deal with wiring, integration or visualization.